cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

     - sourceMaps: Whether or not to enable `sourceMap`
     - platform: Build platform
     - the modification times for the engine files.
+    - Whether to check the separation engine (WeChat platform only)

 5. **build JSON**: Serialized JSON is merged based on the JSON grouping and written to the file system (placed in the `res/import` directory).
 If in release mode, compression is also performed on the `uuid` in the serialized JSON.